NRI Income Tax & Compliance

 Full consideration Value xxx -

-Subtract: Expenses incurred exclusively and completely for the sale of shares, i.e., commission, brokerage, etc. (xxx) -
+Subtract: Expenses incurred wholly and exclusively for the sale of shares, i.e., commission, brokerage, etc. (xxx) -

 Net sale consideration - xxx